snizzleorg/Ripsnort/README.md

 Donations
 --------------
 This project is dependant on the OpenSubtitles.org website.
-If this project has been useful to you please consider contributing
+If this project has been useful to you please consider donating

 License